cmu-csd-phd/csd-blog/website/content/2026/program-synthesis-from-partial-traces.md

 The program above still depends on `br`, an artificial variable with no real semantic meaning: the conditional `!(br==1)` decides whether the second, forced call to `ec2.StopInstances` runs. <span style="font-variant:small-caps;">Syren</span> could remove it as it did the instance IDs, by introducing a new input parameter, in this case a Boolean that the user would set to request the forced stop.
 But that is not what happened in the example task: the administrator decided whether to force the stop based on the outcome of the previous call to `ec2.DescribeInstanceStatus`.
 If the instance does not show as `"stopped"` yet, they force it.

 <span style="font-variant:small-caps;">Syren</span> always tries to infer these hidden data dependencies on previous instructions in the script before defaulting to introducing new parameters.
 So, in the final rewrite of this example, it replaces `!(br==1)` with the output of a new function `φ`, a stand-in for the computation the user performed in their head.
-Since we don't know what previous information the user relied on, `φ` takes as input all variables in scope at this point in the program. `φ` remains undefined for now, so we declare that the program is parametric on its implementation in the first line with `Λ φ.`.
+Since we don't know what previous information the user relied on, `φ` takes as input all variables in scope at this point in the program. `φ` remains undefined for now, so we declare the program is parametric on its implementation in the first line with `Λ φ.`.

 <div class="code-before" data-hl='λ br|br ;; !(br == 1)'>